 If you feel like you have too much stuff at your house and you just can’t bear to add to it for Christmas then consider giving the gift of an experience.
 This could be a lesson in hula dancing or a pass to the zoo or local museum.
 Certainly a night out making or painting pottery, rock climbing at the local gym or attending a play would be a welcome gift.

-How many gifts to give your kids at Christmas can be a daunting decision.
-If there is anything I have learned over the last 18 years of giving gifts to my children is that less is more.
+How many gifts to give your kids at Christmas can be a daunting decision but it’s a common question that many families will have to decide on.
+The bottom line is, if there is anything I have learned over the last 18 years of giving gifts to my children is that less is more.
 What they really want is our time and attention.
-Happy gift giving!
+Merry Christmas!